Viraaj-A/HumanRightsSearch/README.md

 3. Utilise multiple different models to identify which model produces the best results at various sequence lenghts.
 4. Link the questionnaire from the My-Rights.info website to the Prediction Tool to create one pathway for a user to identify their legal situation without having the need to know the law.

-### Search Improvements

-Convert the PostgreSQL full text search to semantic search with FAISS to provide contextualised results based on the query from the Issue Identifior.
-As of late 2922,  FAISS is outperforming ElasticSearch and other vector based search libraries, see the following for academic support to this finding: https://arxiv.org/pdf/2204.00820.pdf

-Further, there are numerous data labelling issues in the HUDOC database which is making the FAISS search ineffective.
-These data labelling issues will be cleaned in order to make the search effective.
+## Dataset - Planned Improvements

+Firstly, we will expand the dataset from the Huggingface Publicly Available, lex_glue, dataset to the My-Rights Dataset.
+This will have the following benefits:
+- Expand the number of cases from 11k cases to roughly 30k cases;
+- Expand the number of human rights articles from 11 to all the substantive human rights articles of 24;
+- Account for numerous underlying labelling and text issues in the dataset that are due to HUDOC (the ECtHR's official database) itself;
+- Conduct NER and RegEx to remove spurious statistical patterns; and
+- Create balanced datasets for testing.

-## Accessibility Improvements
+## Accessibility - Planned Improvements

 The entire website will be improved to have the following accessibility principles incorporated:
 -	All text in the website will be written in simple and easily understood language;